jgbarah/aframe-playground/figures-03/README.md

 ```

 I didn't need a new entry in `rules` for the PNG file, because it was
 already covered in the rule for images, above.
-Also, no rule is needed
-for the JSON file, since they are handled directly by webpack.
+For the JSON file, since they are handled directly by webpack.

 ### Adding a cleaning script